-Hibernate Search will still query the Elasticsearch/OpenSearch cluster to detect the actual distribution and version of the cluster, but it will check that the configured distribution and version match the actual ones.
-This can be helpful while developing, in particular.
+Hibernate Search will still query the Elasticsearch/OpenSearch cluster to detect the actual distribution and version of the cluster (except where not supported, i.e. Amazon OpenSearch Serverless), in order to check that the configured distribution and version match the actual ones.